spacelift-io/user-documentation/docs/integrations/api.md

 Note that the key ID is the alphanumeric identifier shown in the GUI in fixed-width font next to the key name.
 The key secret can be found in the file that gets automatically generated when the API key is created.

-The received JWT is valid for an hour, so if you're accessing Spacelift API from a long-running process you will need to make sure that the key is recreated every time it expires.
+The received JWT is valid for 10 hours.
+If you're accessing Spacelift API from a very long-running process you will need to make sure that the key is recreated every time it expires.
 In order to help with that, you can retrieve the `validUntil` field (Unix timestamp of the expiration, in seconds) of the `apiKeyUser` along with the raw JWT.

 !!! info
     API keys are in fact **virtual** **users** and are billed like regular users, too.
-Thus, **each API key used** (exchanged to a token) during any given billing cycle counts against the total number of users.
+Thus, **each API key used** (exchanged for a token) during any given billing cycle counts against the total number of users.

 ### Personal GitHub Token > Token